limengbinggz/CUSUM-RL/README.md

 # Testing Stationarity and Change Point Detection in Reinforcement Learning (CUSUM-RL)

-This repository contains the implementation for the paper "Testing Stationarity and Change Point Detection in Reinforcement Learning" in Python (and R for plotting).
+This repository contains the implementation for the paper "Testing Stationarity and Change Point Detection in Reinforcement Learning" (AoS, 2025) in Python (and R for plotting).

 ## Summary of the paper